nandoflorestan/keepluggable/ROADMAP.rst

 - Fix inability to store .svg images
 - Use / instead of - to separate the namespace in the filename
+- Review CSRF protection

 Urgent
 ======

+- Add functional tests
-- Use reg instead of subclassing
+- Maybe use reg instead of subclassing actions?
-- Add automated tests

 Ideas
 =====

-- Review CSRF protection
 - Read EXIF data to fill in date and location, hopefully before the user types these
 - Read other EXIF, IPTC, and XMP metadata in photo files
 - Detect whether an image is already in the store and let the user edit it